Daz2345/ip-blocker/README.md

     on_auth_limit:3,//The max number of times an auth request can fail.

-    interval_duration:7200000 //In milliseconds the interval at which the server checks for expired keys and deletes them.
+    interval_duration:7200000, //In milliseconds the interval at which the server checks for expired keys and deletes them.

+    redis_password:null //No password for localhost.
+Put your password here if you're using a production setup.

 };
 ```